JSR Health Promotion (Initiatives in Health and Productivity Management)

 In addition to providing its own sports facilities for employees, employees can also take advantage of memberships in sports clubs through welfare service contracts.
 Each JSR business site also hosts sporting events, such as softball games and bowling tournaments, to improve health through physical activity and facilitate communication among employees.
 These programs have also received positive feedback from employees who do not normally have the opportunity to participate in physical activities.

-To combat the COVID-19 pandemic since FY2020, restrictions were placed on the hours of usage and the number of people.
-As a result, the number of people using company training facilities decreased.
+Since FY2020, as a preventive measure against the spread of COVID-19, we have placed restrictions on the hours of usage and the number of people, resulting in a decrease in the number of people using company training facilities.

 5. Mental Health Assistance